Victor Carin

 Carin's 1968 translation The Chippit Chantie (a translation of Heinrich von Kleist's The Broken Jug) debuted at the Royal Lyceum Theatre in 1968.
 It was produced at the Dundee Repertory Theatre in 1974 and the Perth Theatre in 1989.
 It was also presented in 2003 at St Serf's Hall, Goldenacre.
 Carin used an English intermediary text to create his version of the play and adapted it to take place in Scotland.
 In 1976, his translation A Muckle Steer (a translation of Ludvig Holberg's The Fidget) was produced at the Perth Theatre.
 Carin also used an English intermediary text for this translation and adapted the setting to Scotland.

 Although Carin's native Scots was that of Kincardineshire and northeast Scotland, the language in his translation The Servant o' Twa Maisters is for the most part a standard central Scots, with older words and expressions appropriate for a late-eighteenth-century setting.
 In his book Scottish Literature's Debt to Italy, R. D. S. Jack noted that Carin's The Servant o' Twa Maisters changes the play to have Scottish character and place names, and that some conversations and pieces of stage business are added to the play to help convey the play's humour, but the basic plot is kept the same.
 Jack also stated that "Carin's Scots is pungent, snappy and heavily idiomatic.
 As a result his work is much less sophisticated than Goldoni's but if he loses some of the subtler moments of wit in the Italian original, there are plenty of forceful Scots idioms and exclamations to replace it. [...]
 Goldoni would have been much more appreciative of The Servant o' Twa Maisters for all its alterations and innovations than the much more timid English translations, which are usually the non-Italian speaker's introduction to this fine play."

-Carin died of cancer in 1981.
+Mr. Carin died of pancreatic cancer early in 1981.

+He is survived by a son, daughter and other family.